-Listed on the main board of the London Stock Exchange, the company’s customers include Flybe, Virgin Australia, Thomas Cook, Air France, easyJet, Eva Air, Philippine Airlines, Air India, Vietjet Air, Fiji Airways, Mandarin Airlines, Cebu Pacific, Garuda Indonesia, Galistair, airBaltic and Danish Air Transport.
+Listed on the main board of the London Stock Exchange, the company’s customers include Flybe, Virgin Australia, Air France, easyJet, Eva Air, Philippine Airlines, Air India, Vietjet Air, Fiji Airways, Mandarin Airlines, Cebu Pacific, Garuda Indonesia, Galistair, airBaltic and Danish Air Transport.

-The company’s current fleet is comprised of 47 aircraft including Boeing and Airbus models.
+The company’s current fleet is comprised of 49 aircraft including Boeing and Airbus models.

-How it is doing
+How it's doing